 The Education and Public Outreach (EPO) team at NRAO works with investigators to publicize newsworthy ALMA projects via news releases, videos, and other outreach products.
 In addition to providing expertise and advice on outreach activities, the EPO team can develop images, graphics, and other visuals to promote science results.
-To recommend a potentially newsworthy result or for questions, contact Iris Nijman at ALMA Public Relations (alma-pr@nrao.edu).
+To recommend a potentially newsworthy result or for questions, contact the NRAO Department for Public Relations for ALMA (alma-pr@nrao.edu).